Robcaze1980/-Berkeley-DA-Bootcamp--SQL-MODULE-Pewlett-Hackard-Analysis/README.md

 - An initial proposal is to create an inmediate mentorship program, where retirement-ready employees provide tailored and
 - specific training to internal employers and new hires to maken them ready to assume the soon available positions.
 ```
+This mentorhsip program can be conformed of + 33,000 current employees were borned between Jan/1955 and Dec/1955.
+The next chart detail the number of employees can be mentors by department.

 ![alt text](https://github.com/Robcaze1980/Pewlett-Hackard-Analysis/blob/main/images/mentorship_eligibility.png?raw=true)